apify/super-scraper/README.md

 #### Strict mode

-If one instructions fails, then the subsequent instructions will not be executed.
+If one instruction fails, then the subsequent instructions will not be executed.
 To disable this behavior, you can optionally set `strict` to `false` (by default it's `true`):

 ```json
 {